 Several schools offer online Bachelor of Arts (BA) or Bachelor of Science (BS) degree programs in human resources management; sometimes this field is offered as a concentration within a business management bachelor's degree program.
 Some are degree completion programs, requiring the equivalent of an associate's degree and completion of general education coursework prior to enrolling.
 Individuals who are already working in a related field may apply to this type of program.

 Human resources management programs may prepare graduates to sit for professional exams, like the certification exam for the Professional in Human Resources credential.
 Additional work experience may be required to meet certification standards.
+Master's programs are also available.

 Learning Outline and Requirements